-h.
+- g.
 Each combustion turbine shall be equipped with an oxidation catalyst air pollution control device.
 The oxidation catalyst shall be installed, maintained, and operated as outlined in Condition 4.1.5.

-- 4.1.5.
+[45 CSR §14-8.3] - 4.1.5.
 Requirements of the Oxidization Catalysts for CT-01 and CT-02. - a.
 The temperature of the exhaust entering the catalyst must be within the operating range indicated by the catalyst manufacturer on a four (4) hour rolling average basis.
 The temperature readings recorded during start-up and shutdown event as defined in Condition 4.1.3 shall not be used in determining the four-hour rolling average. - b.
-The pressure drop across the catalyst shall be no greater than 2 inches above the measured pressure drop at initial start-up with the turbine operating at 100% load (± 10%) or as otherwise specified by the catalyst manufacturer. - c.
+The pressure drop across the catalyst shall be no greater than 2 inches above the measured pressure drop at initial start-up with the turbine operating at 100% load ( $\pm$ 10%) or as otherwise specified by the catalyst manufacturer. - c.
 The permittee shall wash or replace the catalyst in accordance with the manufacturer's guidance/recommendation intervals or develop and implement a means to determine when the catalyst is no longer capable of achieving the CO BACT limit in Condition 4.1.1.a. - 4.1.6.
-The emission units CT-01 and CT-02, which includes the respective duct burner, is restricted to combusting pipeline quality natural gas (gaseous fuel).
+The emission units CT-01 and CT-02, including the respective duct burner, is restricted to combusting pipeline quality natural gas (gaseous fuel).
 This pipeline quality natural gas shall not have a sulfur content of greater than 0.4 grains per 100 cubic feet of gas.

-[45 CSR §10-3.7, and 40 CFR §63.7575]

-4.1.7.
-The permittee shall submit a complete Acid Rain permit application governing such unit to the Director at least 24 months before date on which the unit commences operation.
+[45 CSR §10-3.7, and 40 CFR §63.7575] - 4.1.7.
+The permittee shall submit a complete Acid Rain permit application governing the equipment covered in this permit to the Director at least 24 months before the date on which the unit commences operation.